The project in summary

 Direct Beneficiaries

-- Approximately 540 Child Asylum-seekers and Refugees (0-13 ages) in Federal and Cantonal Asylum Shelters, over three years;
+- 351 children, asylum-seekers and migrants, (0-17 ages) in Federal and Cantonal Asylum Shelters;

 Indirect Beneficiaries

-In 2023-2025, Save the Children Schweiz, with Alta Mane support amongst others, foresees the following main activities:
+In 2023-2025, Save the Children Schweiz, with Alta Mane support amongst others, provided continuous or new support to 78 Asylum Shelters (19 federal, 53 cantonal, and 6 municipal), developing the following main activities:

-- To coach asylum Shelter Directors and Staff to autonomously run Child-Friendly Spaces (CFS) and train them to oversee the CFS and ensure that quality childcare and protection standards are upheld;
+- coached 171 Asylum Shelter Directors, 399 Shelter Staff and 61 volunteers to autonomously run Child-Friendly Spaces (CFS) and train them to oversee the CFS and ensure that quality childcare and protection standards are upheld;

-- To develop and implement regular arts-based pedagogical activities that are tailored to the needs of the minors in Asylum Shelters by means of the Creative Tool Kit and Activity Box as well as to organize creative workshops that are age adequate, safe, inclusive and trauma sensitive;
+- developed and implemented regular arts-based pedagogical activities that are tailored to the needs of the minors in Asylum Shelters by enhancing and setting-up 35 Child-Friendly Spaces, handing 21 Creative Tool Kit and Activity Box as well as organizing 32 creative workshops age adequate, safe, inclusive and trauma sensitive, reaching 351 children and 102 parents asylum-seekers and refugees;

-- To support Asylum Shelters in developing written concepts for child friendly spaces and activities to anchor knowledge;
+- supported 11 Asylum Shelters in developing 14 written concepts for child friendly spaces and activities to anchor knowledge;

-- To strengthen the advocacy, enhance networking and share best practices in the field of child protection and child rights in the asylum and migration sector.
+- organized and participated to 173 advocacy activities to enhance networking, share and disseminate best practices in the field of child protection and child rights in the asylum and migration sector.